-Gamblers in Oregon mirror the demographics of the state as a whole, with adults of all ages, races, educational backgrounds, and income levels participating in some form of legal gambling.
+Gamblers in Oregon mirror the demographics of the state, with adults of all ages, races, educational backgrounds and income levels participating in some form of legal gambling.
 Specific demographics vary depending on the gambling activity.
 Gambling operators in Oregon and nationwide are challenged with becoming relevant to Millennials and this is reflected in the demographics.